-- 8.1 A Member in Public Practice shall take all reasonable steps in accordance with the Terms of Engagement to ensure that the Prospective Financial Information that is the subject of the Reporting Service Engagement does not contain false or misleading information, or omit material information. - 8.2 A Member in Public Practice shall take all reasonable steps in accordance with the Terms of Engagement, to ensure that the Public Document clearly states the basis(es) and key assumptions used in forecasting the Prospective Financial Information. - 8.3 If, subsequent to the issue of a Public Document, the Member in Public Practice finds that information on which the Reporting Service Engagement is based contains false or misleading information or omits material information, the Member shall take all reasonable steps to ensure that the Client takes appropriate action to inform anyone who received the previously issued Public Document of the situation. - 8.4 If the Member in Public Practice becomes aware that the Client has not taken appropriate action in terms of paragraph 8.3, the Member shall notify Those Charged with Governance of the Client. - 8.5 If the Member in Public Practice becomes aware that Those Charged with Governance have not taken appropriate action in relation to the circumstances described in paragraph 8.4, the Member shall consider the Firm's policies and procedures established in accordance with Acceptance and Continuance of Client Relationships and Specific Engagements of APES 320 Quality Control for Firms in determining whether to continue acting for the Client in a professional capacity. - 8.6 A Member in Public Practice shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Reporting Service Engagement that, by its content or by an omission, is false or misleading in a material manner.
+- 8.1 A Member in Public Practice shall take all reasonable steps in accordance with the Terms of Engagement to ensure that the Prospective Financial Information that is the subject of the Reporting Service Engagement does not contain false or misleading information, or omit material information. - 8.2 A Member in Public Practice shall take all reasonable steps in accordance with the Terms of Engagement, to ensure that the Public Document clearly states the basis(es) and key assumptions used in forecasting the Prospective Financial Information. - 8.3 If, subsequent to the issue of a Public Document, the Member in Public Practice finds that information on which the Reporting Service Engagement is based contains false or misleading information or omits material information, the Member shall take all reasonable steps to ensure that the Client takes appropriate action to inform anyone who received the previously issued Public Document of the situation. - 8.4 If the Member in Public Practice becomes aware that the Client has not taken appropriate action in terms of paragraph 8.3, the Member shall notify Those Charged with Governance of the Client. - 8.5 If the Member in Public Practice becomes aware that Those Charged with Governance have not taken appropriate action in relation to the circumstances described in paragraph 8.4, the Member shall consider the Firm's policies and procedures established in accordance with Acceptance and Continuance of Client Relationships and Specific Engagements of APES 320, or ASQM 1 where the Engagement is determined to be an Assurance Engagement, in determining whether to continue acting for the Client in a professional capacity. - 8.6 A Member in Public Practice shall not knowingly or recklessly make a statement or cause another to make a statement in or in connection with a Reporting Service Engagement that, by its content or by an omission, is false or misleading in a material manner. - 8.7 A Member in Public Practice who becomes aware of instances of non-compliance or suspected non-compliance with laws and regulations when providing a Reporting Service Engagement shall comply with Section 360 Responding to Non-Compliance with Laws and Regulations of the Code.